KC7-Foundation/kc7_data/Castle&Sand/castleandsand.com.md

 #### First Look at the data...

-The **Castle&Sand** database contains nine tables.
+The **CastleSand** database contains nine tables.
 Tables contain many rows of similar data.
 For security logs, a single row typically represents a single thing done by an employee or a device on the network at a particular time.

 We currently have nine types of log data.
-As you’ll see in ADX, each log type corresponds to a table that exists in the **Castle&Sand** database:
+As you’ll see in ADX, each log type corresponds to a table that exists in the **CastleSand** database:

 | **Table Name** | **Description** |
 | ----------- | ----------- |